hydrusnetwork/BA-4chan-thread-archiver/log.md

 ## (FUTURE) chan.zip file format

 For ease of transmission, this script should give the ability to transfer in `.chan.zip` format.
-All this does is zip up the folder, just like an `.epub`.
+All this does is zip up the folder, just like an `.epub`; saving a bit of space.
 This will provide a universal archive format for transferring information between archives, or between anons on 4chan, which may happen a lot.

+We don't have to restrict ourselves to `.zip`; in theory, we can use any archive format that is convenient.
+However, to reduce incompatibility, we should restrict ourselves to the best formats for the job: `.zip` and `.7z`

+* `.zip` - PKZIP, the standard archive format for Windows-based systems.
+* `.7z` or `.lzma` or `.xz` - LZMA, the open-source heavy compression format.
+It is the king of the archivers; however, it demands a lot more power and time than `.zip`, and may not be as suitable for mobile devices.
+* `.tar.gz` and `.tar.bz2` - GNU zip and bzip2, the standard archive formats for Unix-based systems.
+The fundamental flaw of these formats is that they rely on `.tar`, an antiquated tape-backup archive format that does not allow straight file deletion.
+However, they do compress and decompress better than zip, despite generally using the same algorithm.

 ## (FUTURE) Implement useful functions from other CSS/JS mods

 * Expand image in the current HTML
 * IQDB/TinEye/Google/SauceNao

+## Pretty Print JSON

+By adding `sort_keys=True, indent=2, separators=(',', ': ')` as arguments to the `json.dump()` function, we can make the JSON much more readable.
+It only takes a kilobyte or two extra, so it's worth it.

 ## Make a list of all external links quoted in comments